nerzh/everscale-client-ruby/README.md

     # RESPONSE: ResultOfEncodeMessage
     # message: String -     #     # Message BOC encoded with `base64`.
-    # data_to_sign: String<Optional> -     #     # Optional data to be signed encoded in `base64`.    #     # Returned in case of `Signer::External`.
+    # data_to_sign: String&lt;Optional&gt; -     #     # Optional data to be signed encoded in `base64`.    #     # Returned in case of `Signer::External`.
 Can be used for externalmessage signing.
 Is this case you need to use this data to create signature andthen produce signed message using `abi.attach_signature`.
     # address: String -     #     # Destination address.
     # message_id: String -     #     # Message id.
 ```